danReynolds/Personal-Site/_posts/2020-05-04-Apollo-3-Client-Cache.md

   }
 ```

-In this example we reject storing any employees under the age of 18 in our query, since they're not of working age.
+In this example we reject storing any employees under the age of 18 in our query.
 The entities read and written in these policies are refs,
 so we need to use `readField` to access fields out of the cache for the ref and `toReference` to write entities down into the cache.

 ## Cache.Modify